• Blog

 3 guidelines for filming on a DIY green screen

-There are a few essential guidelines to follow when using a green screen.
-Let’s review them.
+There are a few essential guidelines to follow when using your own green screen studio.

 1. Illumination